Support of OAC Students

 These awards were presented in 2003 for the first time to participants in the Advanced Agricultural Leadership Program (AALP) in recognition of Dr. McLaughlin’s leadership and contributions to the program.
 Funds up to $4000 per year are provided to assist eligible participants with tuition and/or travel costs.

 To honour Rob Gordon’s achievements as Dean of OAC, 2008-2015, the OAC Alumni Foundation has created the RJ Gordon Graduate Student Award.
 The Foundation is currently fundraising for this award with an overall endowment goal of $150,000, which will provide a $5,000 annual award to be given to an OAC graduate student who has completed their undergraduate or master’s program at the OAC.
 More information on fundraising for the RJ Gordon Graduate Student Award is available here.

 Associate Diploma in Agriculture (ADA) 125th Anniversary Scholarships (I0626)

-The OAC Alumni Foundation and the alumni and friends of the diploma program sponsor 4 scholarships of $1,800 each in recognition of the 125th anniversary of the two year Associate Diploma programs.
+The OAC Alumni Foundation and the alumni and friends of the diploma program sponsor four (4) scholarships of $2,000 each in recognition of the 125th anniversary of the two year Associate Diploma programs.
 Apply by letter (no more than two pages) to the appropriate regional campus awards office by May 15 outlining involvement in student organizations, 4H, Junior Farmers, and rural community activities with an emphasis on leadership qualities and include plans for future career.